devicefactory/df1-manual/howto_node.md

 Skip this section if you are only interested in the javascript API.

 On linux, 2 small binary facilitates BLE communcation.
-When `noble` is loaded, a child process will be forked off and the interprocess communication is carried out via system signals.
-These binaries will output status and other information on stdout, and node retrieves these values using a read pipe.
+When `noble` is loaded, a child process will be forked off and the interprocess communication is carried out via system signals as well as stdin/stdout pipes.
+`l2cap-ble` binary for instance, will output data on stdout, and accept commands via stdin.

 All of the low-level communication is handled by two binaries: